axolotl-lang/axolotl/README.md

 ; Here are the remaining arguments: ["efgh","ijkl","mnop"]
 ```

-Functions can be recursive, but make sure to manually define to return type, because it isn't possible to infer types mid-function yet:
+Functions can be recursive, but make sure to manually define the return type, since it isn't possible to infer the return type of a function during it's execution yet:
 ```clojure
 (defun (factorial: int) [(num: int)] {
   (if (== num 1) 1 (* num (factorial (- num 1))))